Cincinnati Reds minor league players explained

 Edwin Zaed Arroyo (born August 25, 2003) is a Puerto Rican professional baseball shortstop in the Cincinnati Reds organization.

-Arroyo attended Arecibo Baseball Academy in Arecibo, Puerto Rico before coming to the United States to attend Central Pointe Christian Academy in Kissimmee, Florida, for his senior season.[1]
-He was drafted by the Seattle Mariners in the second round of the 2021 Major League Baseball draft.[2]
+Arroyo attended Arecibo Baseball Academy in Arecibo, Puerto Rico before coming to the United States to attend Central Pointe Christian Academy in Kissimmee, Florida for his senior season.[1]

-Arroyo made his professional debut in 2021 with the Arizona Complex League Mariners.
+Arroyo was drafted by the Seattle Mariners in the second round of the 2021 Major League Baseball draft.[2]
+He made his professional debut that August with the Arizona Complex League Mariners.
 He started 2022 with the Modesto Nuts.[3]
+[4]

-On July 29, 2022, the Mariners traded Arroyo, Noelvi Marte, Andrew Moore and Levi Stoudt to the Reds for pitcher Luis Castillo.[4]
-He won the 2023 Midwest League Top MLB Prospect Award with the Dayton Dragons.[5]
+On July 29, 2022, the Mariners traded Arroyo, Noelvi Marte, Andrew Moore, and Levi Stoudt to the Reds for pitcher Luis Castillo.[5]
+He won the 2023 Midwest League Top MLB Prospect Award with the Dayton Dragons.[6]

 On March 20, 2024, Arroyo underwent season-ending surgery to repair a torn labrum in his left shoulder.
 The injury occurred when he dove back to a base on a pickoff attempt during spring training.[7]